Last Updated on

 You’ll get access to all of the following:

 Once the software is up and running on your computer (or smartphone), it basically offers to edit anything and everything you enter.
-It shows spelling errors in red and grammar issues in green.
+It shows spelling errors in red and grammatical errors in green.
 You’ll be given suggested changes that appear above your text.
 Plus, WhiteSmoke explains why what you’ve written is incorrect to help you improve the quality of your future work.

 However, if you disagree with their proposed amendments- you always have the option to ignore!